Aziz-Th/LA3B_Ardaa/README.md

 5. **Sentence Transformers**: Sentence Transformers are used for generating embeddings of poetry texts, facilitating semantic search and analysis.
 6. **Transformers**: The application leverages pre-trained transformer models for sequence classification and generation tasks, such as reranking.
 7. **IBM Watson**: IBM Watson's AI foundation models are utilized for generating human-like text explanations and insights about the poetry.
+8. **Semantic Search**: The application incorporates semantic search capabilities, allowing users to search for poems based on their meaning and context, rather than just keywords.
+This is achieved through the use of advanced NLP techniques and vector embeddings.

 # How to Use